What Are Gig Workers?

 When employers get it wrong, the results can be severe.
 “There are tons of actions where people get misclassified,” Choate says.
 “For example, I represented drivers who worked for a restaurant where the restaurant called them independent contractors.
 The judge agreed that, under the law, they were employees.
 When that happens, they can be owed wages because they may not have been paid overtime.
 Any time an employee works more than 40 hours in a given work week, they get time-and-a-half under the Fair Labor Standards Act and Illinois and local law.”

-She continues: “Depending on whether the conduct was willful, you may also get liquidated damages under federal and state law, which is double damages plus attorney’s fees and costs.
+“Depending on whether the conduct was willful, you may also get liquidated damages under federal and state law, which is double damages plus attorney’s fees and costs.
 Under Chicago and Cook County employee law, you can get treble damages if you fail to pay someone properly.”
-Moreover, officers and employees who willfully misclassify can be held liable for unemployment and workers’ compensation fines and be subject to criminal charges.
+Willful misclassification can lead to unemployment and workers’ compensation fines, and potential criminal charges.

 Find an Experienced Employment Law Attorney

-Clearly, there are significant risks to assuming project workers are independent: “Be very careful when you classify because misclassifying you can get into a lot of trouble,” Choate says.
-If you need help evaluating your workers’ classifications, talk to an experienced employment attorney.
-For more information about this area, see our overview on labor law and wage and hour laws.
+There are significant risks to assuming project workers are independent.
+“Be very careful when you classify because misclassifying you can get into a lot of trouble,” Choate says.
+To help evaluate your workers’ classifications, talk to an experienced employment attorney.
+For more information about this area, see our overview of labor law and wage and hour laws.

 What do I do next?